Holo-Repository/Teams/README.md

 ## Usage

 ### Manipulating a Model
-1. Models can quickly be moved around 90 degrees in all directions with the WASD keys.
-2. Models can be rotated clockwise and counterclockwise 90 degrees with the Q and E keys, respectively.
-3. Models can be moved by right-clicking and dragging on the screen.
+1. Models can be moved by right-clicking and dragging on the screen.
-4. Zoom-in and out using the mouse wheel or with an equivalent touchpad motion.
+2. Zoom in and out using the mouse wheel or with an equivalent touchpad motion.

 ### Loading a Model
 1. Open the HoloCollab platform within Microsoft Teams.